 The created custom attribute is displayed with the details on the Custom Attributes page.

 Step 4: Install and configure the integration

-- From Available Integrations, select Password Management > ManageEngine Password Manager and click Install.
+- Click ADD in the ManageEngine Password Manager application and click Install.

 - Click Add to create the credential mapping and enter:

 - accessToken: Enter authToken copied from PMP API user creation step.

 - endPointURL: Enter the API endpoint URL to get password from PMP.